toledy/spotify/data_mining.md

 Once all the genres were one-hot encoded, the dataframes were grouped by playlist to enable feature engineering.

-    Number of playlists:  1546
-    Number of playlists:  1465

 ### Feature Engineering

 #### Artist Feature Engineering